gaberull/CountingCards/README.md

 For Unix architecture (Mac or Linux):
 - Download folder containing source files: ./CountingCards/
-- In a terminal, naviage to source code folder
+- In a terminal, navigate to source code folder
 - Run Makefile with command:
     ```make```
     OR
     ```make all```
-- run executable file named "counting" with command: "./counting"
+- run resultant executable file named "counting" with command: "./counting"
 - *optional*: After, run ```make clean``` to remove object files and the executable file-

 **Note:**